Equipment: What We Supply and What You Should Bring

 - Buff/neck gaiter/balaclava

 - 16 – 30 ounce sport water bottle

 - Casual lodge attire

-- The bindings on our powder skis are ISO 5355 (alpine norm/19 mm height).
-We cannot accommodate ISO 9523 boot soles (alpine touring boots/walk to ride/grip walk/28 mm height).
+- The bindings on our powder skis are ISO 5355 (alpine norm/19 mm height) and ISO 9523 boot soles (alpine touring boots/walk to ride/grip walk/28 mm height).
 Some Dynafit boots/touring boots may not be compatible

-- Dynafit/tech/pin bindings do not work well for heli skiing because they often ice-up.
-We recommend alpine bindings/alpine boots
+- Dynafit/tech/pin bindings do not work well for heli skiing, we recommend alpine bindings/alpine boots

-You are required to wear our avalanche transceiver, harness and carabiner, as well as our avalanche airbag backpack, which will contain a shovel and probe.
+You are required to wear our avalanche transceiver, harness and carabiner, as well as our avalanche airbag backpack, which contains a shovel, probe and radio.
 Backcountry Access is our partner for our avalanche rescue gear.
 There is room for a few basic items such as at water bottle and extra layer, but don’t carry more than you need.
-You can ski better and longer with a lighter pack.
+You can ski better and longer with a lighter pack

 And don’t forget your camera!